 3. Won’t Raise Blood Sugar

-Almond milk health benefits also include it being low-carb.
-Sugar-free almond milk is a low-carb beverage, and as such, it isn’t going to cause a spike in your blood sugar.
+This nutty beverage is also low-carb.
+Specifically, sugar-free almond milk is a low-carb beverage, and as such, it isn’t going to cause a spike in your blood sugar.
 It contains only 0.6% carbs (1.5 grams) per cup (7).
 By comparison, low-fat dairy milk has 5% carbs, which comes to a total of 12 grams in one cup.
 (8).
 This makes almond milk a good option for diabetics and those who wish to watch their blood sugar levels.

 While you can buy unsweetened almond milk, making it yourself at home lets you control the added sugar content yourself.
 Or, if you purchase store-bought, be sure to read the label first.